 To date through the LEAF programme over 84,000 trees have been planted!

-Please note: Even registered Eco-Schools will need to complete the simple LEAF registration form to join, as LEAF is a separate education programme and award managed by the education team at Keep Britain Tidy.
+Please note: Registered Eco-Schools will still need to complete the simple LEAF registration form to join as LEAF is a separate education programme and free award managed by the education team at Keep Britain Tidy.

 The person registering a school, youth group or home-schooled family for the LEAF programme must be over 18 years of age and be in a role or position that enables them to help young people work through the ‘Forest Cycle’ to achieve their LEAF Award.